opensearch-project/documentation-website/_dashboards/visualize/vega.md

 # Vega

-[Vega](https://vega.github.io/vega/) and [Vega-Lite](https://vega.github.io/vega-lite/) are open-source, declarative language visualization tools that you can use to create custom data visualizations with your OpenSearch data and [Vega Data](https://vega.github.io/vega/docs/data/).
+[Vega](https://vega.github.io/vega/) and [Vega-Lite](https://vega.github.io/vega-lite/) are open-source, declarative language visualization tools that you can use to create custom data visualizations with your OpenSearch data and [Vega data](https://vega.github.io/vega/docs/data/).
 These tools are ideal for advanced users comfortable with writing OpenSearch queries directly.
-Enable the `vis_type_vega` plugin in your `opensearch_dashboards.yml` file to write your [Vega specifications](https://vega.github.io/vega/docs/specification/) in either JSON or [HJSON](https://hjson.github.io/) format or to specify one or more OpenSearch queries within your Vega specification.
+Enable the `vis_type_vega` plugin in your `opensearch_dashboards.yml` file to write your [Vega specifications](https://vega.github.io/vega/docs/specification/) in either JSON or [HJSON](https://hjson.github.io/) format or to specify one or more OpenSearch queries in your Vega specification.
 By default, the plugin is set to `true`.

 ## Creating Vega visualizations from multiple data sources
 Introduced 2.13